BareMetalNetworks/Burner/README.md

 # Burner v1.0.0
 Template rails app for small service based companies.
+Intended to be used as a starting point for creating new webapps for small businesses.

 ## Installation